Reactive Forms

 There are two significant differences between these models:

-1. The Hero has an id.
-The form model does not because you generally don't show primary keys to users.
+Herohas anid.
+The form model does not because you generally don't show primary keys to users. - The

 name: ['', Validators.required ],